dudabrasilc/arts-by-all-react-app/README.md

 ADD
 If a user clicks on top of an art card, more details about that art will be displayed:
 ADD

+### Contribute
+The contribute link renders a form which the user can upload an art filling up the requested information and submit:
+ADD
+Once the art is submitted, the user is able to check the art clicking on the Arts link that takes to the art collection:
+ADD

+## Support
+For any questions related to the project's functionality, code, or usage, please reach out to:
+brasildu@gmail.com